How to Play 9 Ball Pool: Complete Rules & Winning Strategies

 - Contact the lowest ball first: Cue ball must strike the lowest numbered ball before any other ball

-Pocket a ball OR hit a rail: After contact, either:
+- Pocket a ball OR hit a rail: After contact, either any ball is pocketed, OR any ball (including cue ball) contacts a cushion

 5. Pocketing Balls